 18 Depression Among Demographics and Professions, MentalHelp.net

 19 Mental Health in the Workplace: Mental Health Disorders and Stress Affect Working-Age Americans.
 Centers for Disease Control and Prevention.
 Web page last reviewed April 10, 2019.

-20 Mental Health in the Workplace: Mental Health Disorders and Stress Affect Working-Age Americans.
+20 Mental Health in the Workplace: Mental Health Disorders and Stress Affect Working-Age Americans - PDF.
 Centers for Disease Control and Prevention.
 Seven-page guide.